Stuycs-K/final-project-4-lin-abigail-xi-cathleen/WORKLOG.md

 Deleted all of the useless java files that are now unneeded.
 Pulled from Cathleen's code to get working button pressing for testing.
 Successfully finished a reset button that clears the points and clothing.

+## 6/8

+I switched out all of the buttons for images pulled from game Love Nikki to make it look more asthethic.
+I also added a avatar and clothing background.

+I added a reset button with a new image, and made the theme viewable.

+I was able to fix the problem of the mouse not working all the time by removing the undisplay method and fixing up the display method.

+After a lot of tweaking, I added a full emo outfit and change the constructor of clothing to include a constant (which changes image size).
+I started work on the left and right buttons to move 'slides' in a tab.

 ## Cathleen Xi

 ### 5/23